cazwazacz/pub-quiz-api/README.md

 # Pub Quiz API

-This API provides end-points for the pub quiz app.
+This API provides end-points and the websocket for the QuizLife! app.